R0GGER/docker-wsusoffline/README.md

 # WSUS Offline Update

 Using [WSUS Offline Update](http://wsusoffline.net/), you can update any computer running Microsoft Windows and Office safely, quickly and without an Internet connection.

 -----------
 ### Auto update
-WSUS Offline Update will be updated on each start or just restart the container and the latest wsusoffline version will be downloaded.
+WSUS Offline Update and wsusoffline will be updated on each start or restart of the container (image also available @ [Docker](https://hub.docker.com/r/r0gger/docker-wsusoffline/)).

 ### Usage
 By default it runs every 2 days to download updates from Microsoft.

 ```
 docker create